Shoreline litter in French overseas territories

 Mapping of coastal litter pollution in French overseas territories (2024 data)

-The results show that litter was found in abundance on the coastlines of overseas territories in 2024, with median total abundances ranging from 155 items/100m in Mayotte to 567 items/100m in French Guiana, compared to 386 items/100m observed in mainland France the same year.
-Litter found overseas is primarily plastic, representing more than 60% across all territories, including items related to food and beverage consumption and a significant share of single-use plastics.
-However, the nature and origin of the litter proved to be highly diverse and variable between territories, often resulting from transboundary inputs.
+The results show that litter was found in abundance on the shorelines of French overseas territories in 2024, with median total abundances ranging from 155 items per 100 m in Mayotte to 567 items per 100 m in French Guiana, compared to 386 items per 100 m observed in mainland France the same year.
+The litter found in French overseas territories is primarily plastic, representing more than 60% in all territories, including items related to food and beverage consumption and a significant share of single-use plastics.
+The nature and origin of the litter proved, however, to be highly diverse, varying between territories, and often resulting from transboundary inputs.

 Litter monitoring in French Guiana by a local partner ©OSL